Banana Oat Waffles

 - Baking Powder: Leavening agent to help the waffles rise.

-- Pour a small amount of batter into a waffle maker and cook according to your waffle maker instructions.
+STEP 3: Pour a small amount of batter into the preheated waffle maker and cook according to your waffle maker’s instructions (Images 3 & 4).
+I cooked them for 3.5 to 4 minutes in the mini dash waffle maker.

 Let the banana oat waffles completely cool and store them in an airtight container for up to 2 days in the refrigerator.
 To freeze, store in a freezer-safe Ziploc bag for up to 2 months.
 You may toast them to reheat or simply microwave for 20-30 seconds, or until warmed through!